Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 ### Tourism

 The Grand Canyon is a popular tourist destination, due to its natural, wild landscape offering spectacular views - at least, that's what people say.
-The two major lakes, Lake Mead and Lake Powell attract millions of visitors anually, and offer a variety of water sports.
+The two major lakes, Lake Mead and Lake Powell attract millions of visitors annually, and offer a variety of water sports.
 Of course, Las Vegas is another hugely popular resort, attracting up to 40 million visitors a year!

 ### Challenges: Accessibility